austinbrot/computer-bugs/aws_setup.md

 ### Moving your files ###
 Presumably, you have files on the HPC that you need moved to the AWS instance you've just created.
 The firewall won't let you connect from an AWS instance, so you'll have to log into the HPC and transfer files from there.
 Your options are either __scp__ or __rsync__.
 There are lots of examples of how to use these online.
 If you're copying large files, or large numbers of files, you should use __rsync__ because it will let you resume if the connection drops.
 Starting from your local machine, you'll need to:

-1. Transfer your key to the HCP like so
+1. Transfer your key to the HCP like so:
 ~~~
 scp path/to/key_name.pem <hcp>:~/.ssh
 ~~~

 2. Log into the HCP and add the host config to your `.ssh/config` on your HPC.
 You should add the same host config as you did on your personal machine.

-3. Transfer the files you want like so
+3. Transfer the files you want like so:
 ~~~
 rsync -rzP path/to/local/dir <your-host>:/path/to/remote/dir
 ~~~